 Odors and Chemical: Cork is a porous material and not only lets air into the bottle, but can also let in odors.
 Note to self, don’t store your prized bottle of sauvignon next to sack of garlic cloves or in cabinets where you store your bleach or other cleaning chemicals.
 Years down the road, when you finally sit down to an amazing dinner with friends, you’ll be pretty upset if you open your treasured bottle of cab and experience subtle onion notes with a hint of Windex.

-In addition to providing the optimum climate control, we also accept wine club shipments!
 We understand you don’t always have someone over the age of 21 waiting around the house to sign for your next wine club shipment.
 Even worse, what if your wine club shipment is delivered to your front door and remains there all day in the summer heat until you get home from work?
 Some of our clients live in states where California wineries can’t ship to and end up timing their vacations around the next wine release date.
 By accepting wine club shipments on our clients’ behalf, they can come out here to pick them up at their leisure, knowing all the while their wine is being stored properly.